kubedl-io/website/content/model/intro.md

 toc: true
 ---

 KubeDL Model tracks a model's version and lineage in Kubernetes CRD.
-It leverages docker image to take versioning of a model.
+It leverages container image to take versioning of a model.
 Each model version will generate a corresponding image that includes all the model artifacts.

+In short, KubeDL training generates the KubeDL model and can then later by referenced by KubeDL Serving to serve the model directly.

 KubeDL provides two CRDs `Model` and `ModelVersion` to accomplish this: